tomwallis/microperimetry_faces/README.md

 in the /funs/ subdirectory.
 By looking through the manuscript.Rnw file you can determine which scripts in the /funs/ directory to run in which order.
-Alternatively, just compile manuscript.Rnw using knitr, for example, through [[www.rstudio.org | Rstudio]].
+Alternatively, just compile manuscript.Rnw using knitr, for example, through Rstudio (www.rstudio.org).
+You may need to uncomment some source() functions, for example, to run the MCMC sampler.

 I will post more detailed instructions for reproducing the analysis soon.